 Prior to publishing, Elizabeth discovered that aspiring writers still had to eat and pay their rent while following their muse.
 Working as a paralegal, she compiled case profiles on insurance fraud (arsons, faked burglaries, faked accidents) and police misconduct cases (assaults by officers, shooting inquests).
 Eventually she was offered a position with a software firm as a paralegal handling software piracy cases in North America.
 During her time “pirate hunting” she participated in civil and criminal seizures with the FBI, US Customs and the Canadian RCMP.
 After years of these modern day adventures, it is no wonder that counterfeiting, forgery and espionage find their way into her page-turning tales of romance, which she now writes full-time.

 In addition to writing, Elizabeth loves gardening, knitting, reading, traveling, exploring tea shops and trying to find low-fat recipes that taste like something her grandmothers would have made.
-When not writing, Elizabeth chases after her two active sons, or as she likes to call them, her “heroes-in-training.”
 She lives in Seattle with her husband Terry, and considers her hectic life the best slice of heaven one could ever wish for.